arm/tosa-for-spirv-codegen/windows/README.md

   - Verify -Username and that your SSH agent has the right key loaded.
 Test with: ssh -T <host>.
 - Running in the wrong shell:
   - Use the VS 2022 Developer PowerShell/Prompt so cl.exe and MSBuild toolchain are in PATH.

-Idempotence and cleanup
-- The script deletes and recreates several build directories (e.g., external/*/build and tosa-for-spirv-codegen/build).
-If you have local changes there, back them up before running.

-Example session
-1) Open “Developer PowerShell for VS 2022”.
-2) cd <repo>\windows
-3) .\build-tfsc.ps1 -Username jdoe -BuildType Release

-After success you should see:
-- tosa-for-spirv-codegen built under windows/tosa-for-spirv-codegen/build/Release
-- Unit tests executed via CTest with ‘--output-on-failure’

-Maintenance
-- Specific commits/tags for third‑party deps are pinned in the script.
-If you update them, validate builds and tests accordingly.